LightningDrop/SkateboardML/README.md

 - ~Try using kickflip down stairs to see if the trick classifies~

 4 August:
-- Rewrite read me with a little bit more detail 3 to 5 paragraphs
+- Rewrite add more trick classifier
+- Push notes of video credit
+- Improved video!
+- 180 or variation trick through classifier

 ## General approach